defold/defold.github.io/terms-and-conditions.md

 **12. ENTIRE AGREEMENT**

-These Terms (including the Defold Software licence terms and the Community licence terms if you have a Community account) set out the entire agreement between you and us concerning our Website, Services and Defold Software and they replace all earlier agreements and understandings between you and us.
+These Terms (including the Defold Software license terms and the Community license terms if you have a Community account) set out the entire agreement between you and us concerning our Website, Services and Defold Software and they replace all earlier agreements and understandings between you and us.

 **13. CHANGES TO THESE TERMS**